michhar/navigating-ml/docs/level2/level2_practice.md

 # Level 2 Challenge

-In this intermediate Challenge, you'll apply what you've learned in the edX Deep Learning Explained course, leveraging the Jupyter notebooks you became familiar with in the course.
-You'll start exploring the CIFAR-10 dataset along with other datsets in PyTorch and TensorFlow.
+In this intermediate Challenge, you'll apply what you've learned in the Level 2 Preparation section, leveraging the Jupyter notebooks you became familiar with in the course.
+You'll start exploring the CIFAR-10 dataset along with other datsets in PyTorch and TensorFlow as extra credit.

 ## Adapt Deep Learning Code